Buy Now

 Example:

-Let's assume you have text, numbers, and blanks in column A. You can count cells that contain text with the following formula: =COUNTIF(A1:A10, "*")
+Let's assume you have text, numbers, and blanks in column A. You can excel count cells with text with the following formula: =COUNTIF(A1:A10, "*")

 The number of cells with text in the range is 6.